Unlike most online survey companies, Respondent actually pays “real” money for participating in studies.

 You can either sign up with your email address or with an existing social media account.

-Since the site seems to have more a business focus, I signed up with my LinkedIn account.
+Since the site seems to have more a business focus — and the last thing I need is another password to remember — I just signed up with my LinkedIn account.

 This is pretty standard stuff that every survey site will ask for.
 Companies completing research want to make sure they’re reaching specific audiences.